 Motivation

 People worldwide consider English to be the most valuable language to learn as a second language (Taylor, 2020).
-Research has predicted that the market for learning English as a second language will grow 7.1% and is expecting to hit the $54.8 billion mark by 2025 (Research, 2020).
-Our motivation is to tap into this growing market and help children learn some English in areas of the world that do not have access to native English speakers to teach them, such as Vietnam where there is currently a lack of English teachers available (News 2020 ).
+Research has predicted that the market for learning English as a second language (ESL) will grow 7.1% and is expecting to hit the $54.8 billion mark by 2025 (Research, 2020).
+Our motivation is to tap into this growing market and help children learn some English in areas of the world that do not have access to native English speakers to teach them.
+Vietnam, for example, where ethere is a documented lack of English teachers available to meet the demaond (News 2020 ).

+Completing this project would show that our team was able to work together to produce a viable product.
+It would demonstrate that we could identify a need and craft a solution that fits within it.
+We consider success to be a high adoption rate.
+If successful, our project will an example of us using our skills to help the global community.

 Landscape

-There are many existing applications in the market for teaching children second languages, especially English as it is the most popular language to learn as a second language.
+There are many existing applications in the market for teaching children second languages, especially English, as it is the most popular second language.
 A popular ESL flashcard system aimed at ESL kids is called Lingo Kids (www.lingokids.com).
-The difference between our application and this one is that ours will allow people to custom create and add their own flashcard decks to the software, as well as being %100 free.

-We hope to create an application that can help kids in rural, less wealthy non-English speaking areas, rather than profit from the more affluent urban non-English speaking areas by selling the in-app purchases that many of these other competing ESL flashcard applications aim to do.
+We see three significant differences between our application and Lingo Kids, being:

+ours can be customised, by adding new flashcard decks

+We will allow people to share their customisations

+We will also provide our application one hundred per cent free

+Many of the competitors in this market seek to generate income from selling in-app advertising.
+In adopting this strategy, our competitors inherently geared towards more affluent urban areas that can access the items advertised.

+For our motivations, market penetration (numbers uptake) is more important than profitability – our motive is to demonstrate our IT skills.
+We hope our strategy of not charging, or including advertising, will make the application more favourable for kids in rural, less wealthy areas.
+Because of this, we are open ourselves to a significant market segment that other competitors don’t value highly.

-Aims
+Aims and Goals

-Our main Aim – Develop the software
+Project Aim